epage/cargo-script-mvs/0000-cargo-script.md

 - `cargo-eval`:
   - Currently selected proposal
   - How do we describe the difference between this and `cargo-run`?
+- `cargo`:
+  - Mirror Haskell's `cabal`
+  - Could run into confusion with subcommands but only
+    - the script is in the `PATH`
+    - the script doesn't have a file extension
+    - You are trying to run it as `cargo <script>` (at least on my machine, `#!` invocations canonicalize the file name)
+  - Might affect the quality of error messages for invalid subcommands unless we just assume
+  - Restricts access to more complex compiler settings unless a user switches over to `cargo run` which might have different defaults (e.g. `cargo-eval` sets `RUST_BACKTRACE=1`)

 ## First vs Third Party